 Glucagon-like peptide-1 (GLP-1) agonists

-They work by increasing the body's production of insulin and reducing the amount of sugar that the liver releases into the bloodstream.
+GLP-1 agonists, sometimes called incretin mimetics, they work by increasing the body's production of insulin and reducing the amount of sugar that the liver releases into the bloodstream.

 These effects help to: